avseoul/avseoul.github.io/portfolio-alt/README.md

 #### What

-- A technical exploration in ray marching and metaball
 - Implemented based on Inigo Quilez’s metaball (<https://www.shadertoy.com/view/ld2GRz>)
 - Extra small particles are actual geometries, they are composed in a composition shader pass with ray marched metaball pass with manual depth testing
 - Implemented with Unity3D